Oldunixhacker/pysetup/README.md

 PySetup is a setup program for Python scripts.

-PySetup works by converting the `.py` script into one binary, containing libraries (DLLs/Shared Libraries/Python Packages),
+PySetup works by converting the `.py` script into one binary, containing libraries (DLLs/Shared Libraries/Python Packages), which can fit into one setup program.

 ## Features

 * Extensible via Python scripting, allowing implementation of additional files, custom pages.
-Themes will be added soon.
+  Custom themes will be added soon.
 * Apps are compiled into a single binary, so PySetup supports systems with or without Python.
    * Windows programs are compiled into `.exe` files.
 Darwin and Linux kernel programs are compiled into a basic binary for the program itself, while the setup tool is compiled into an AppImage (`.dmg`, `.deb` and `.rpm` packages can also be built).
 * DLLs (Win32 libraries) and shared objects (Unix libraries) are packed automatically.
-On GNU/Linux, it is enabled by default if no X11 server can be found.
 * Command-line installer is available to install programs on a server.
+On GNU/Linux, it is enabled by default if no X11 display can be found.
 * Automatically packs your modules.

+## Disadvantages

+* No native Wayland support.
+   * It will by overcome be a very long time for Tk to get native Wayland support (possibly, **never**.)
+For now, you can fork the PySetup project and use a Wayland-capable GUI toolkit for that fork.

 ## Generation